 Determining if someone understands the content and process of their discipline is not easy, yet critical in a productive mentoring relationship.
 Developing strategies to assess understanding, especially of core research concepts, is an important part of becoming an effective mentor.
-Moreover, it is important for mentors to be able to identify the causes for a lack of understanding and strategies to address such misunderstandings.
+Moreover, it is important for mentors to be able to identify the causes for a lack of understanding and strategies for addressing such misunderstandings.

-- 1. Assess mentees' understanding of core concepts and processes - 2.
+- 1. Assess their mentees' understanding of core concepts and processes - 2.
 Identify various reasons for a lack of understanding, including expert-novice differences - 3.
 Use multiple strategies to enhance mentee understanding across diverse disciplinary perspectives

 Overview of Activities for the Understanding Session: Please note that a core activity is listed for each learning objective.
-We encourage you to engage the mentors in your group in this activity.
+We encourage you to engage the mentors in this activity.
 There is a list of additional activities that can be used if there is extra time in the session or the core activity is not working well for your group.

-Learning Objectives Core Activities Additional Activities 1 Assess mentees' understanding of core concepts and processes Mentors read and discuss the scenarios (Activity #1) Mentors generate a list of strategies for assessing understanding in face-to-face meetings, over email, through written reports, etc. (Activity #4) 2 Identify various reasons for a lack of understanding, including expert-novice differences Mentors brainstorm reasons behind a lack of understanding (Activity #2) Mentors read an excerpt from an expert-novice study and discuss the implications for understanding (Activity #5) 3 Use multiple strategies to enhance mentee understanding across diverse disciplinary perspectives Mentors share strategies to enhance understanding (Activity #3) Mentors practice one of the strategies generated in Activity #3 (Activity #6)
+Learning Objectives Core Activities Additional Activities 1 Assess their mentees' understanding of core concepts and processes Mentors read and discuss Case #1: He Should Know That and Case #2: Should I Know That ?
+(Activity #1) Mentors generate a list of strategies for assessing understanding in face-to-face meetings, over email, through written reports, etc. (Activity #4) 2 Identify various reasons for a lack of understanding, including expert-novice differences Mentors brainstorm reasons behind a lack of understanding (Activity #2) Mentors read an excerpt from an expert-novice study and discuss the implications for understanding (Activity #5) 3 Use diverse strategies to enhance mentee understanding across diverse disciplinary perspectives Mentors share strategies to enhance understanding (Activity #3) Mentors practice one of the strategies generated in Activity #3.
+(Activity #6)

-Recommended Session on Assessing Understanding (35 minutes)
+Recommended Session on Assessing Understanding (45 minutes)